deathlesz/habit-tracker/docs/feature-set.md

 **Required** fields:
 - `Habit type` - selection between `Positive` or `Negative` habit;
 - `Habit name` - field for entering the habit’s name;
-- `Icon selection` - choice of an icon from the icon catalogue;
+- `Icon selection` - choice of an icon from the icon catalogue (default one is provided);
-- `Color selection` - choice of a color from the color catalogue;
+- `Color selection` - choice of a color from the color catalogue (default one is provided);
 - `Goal setting` - field for specifying the habit’s goal, with the ability to select a measurement unit from the catalogue (Count, Steps, M, Km, Sec, Min, Hr, Ml, Cal, G, Mg, Drink);
 - `Regularity selection` - field for setting the habit’s repetition frequency:
     1. Daily: